Would you rather listen to this blog instead of reading it? Just click play below. (Audio Recording by Marco Negri)

-New year comes with new products!
 As an Amazon seller, you are probably performing product research to discover new and trending products to attract shoppers.
 Getting the right price for your products is a key aspect of your business.
-When a new product enters the market, its life cycle begins.
-From the beginning to the end, each stage of product life cycle will require a different pricing strategy to maximize product profitability.
+When a new product enters the market, its product life cycle begins.
+From the beginning to the end, each stage of the product life cycle will require a different pricing strategy to maximize product profitability.

-Before you make your purchasing decision, let’s dig into the nitty-gritty of product life cycle, so you will have a better idea on how to find products that are growing in popularity to help you generate more revenues in 2019.
+Before you make your purchasing decision, let’s dig into the nitty-gritty of the product life cycle, so you will have a better idea of how to find products that are growing in popularity to help you generate more revenues.

 As the number of your product reviews increases steadily, the sales volume of your new product is also on the rise.
-Sellers can increase selling price gradually due to growing market demand.
+Sellers can increase the selling price gradually due to growing market demand.
 On the other hand, your potential competitors are also aware of your product and have started selling it.
-You should strive to provide good customer service to achieve a higher customer retention rate at this stage.
+So you create added value to your products, such as providing should good customer service to achieve a higher customer retention rate at this stage.

-It happens to any kinds of products that slowly enter a recession after they have been in the market for a while.
-When shoppers start showing little interest in a product, the sales would start to decline.
-Sellers will usually devise some promotions such as a discount, free shopping, or bundle sales to keep products in decline stage as attractive as possible.
-Sellers may also choose the option of getting rid of products showing a decline in popularity to prevent slow-moving inventory issue.
+It happens to any kind of product.
+After the product has been in the market for a while, it slowly enters a recession.
+When shoppers start showing little interest in a product, the sales will start declining.
+Sellers will usually devise some promotions such as a discount, free shopping, or bundle sales to keep products in the decline stage as attractive as possible.
+Sellers may also choose the option of getting rid of products showing a decline in popularity to prevent slow-moving inventory issues.

-Pricing is always the key factor in increasing sales on Amazon, so this is why automated repricers exist.
-In the first stage, sellers can create their own repricing rule to get the Buy Box first with a repricer, and bring as many sales to your store as possible.
-When it moves to the Growth stage, sellers can set a minimum and maximum price for a listing to prevent its price falling below your break-even price.
-As reviews and rating increase, sellers can customize their repricing rules by choosing which type of merchants to compete with through the final two stages in product life cycle.
-If you want to implement the best pricing strategy in each stage, you’ll need Repricing Central to accurately adjust your price in an instant.
+In the first stage, sellers can create their own repricing rule to get the Buy Box first with a repricer and bring as many sales to their store as possible.
+When it moves to the Growth stage, sellers can set a minimum and maximum price for a listing to prevent its price from falling below your break-even price.
+As reviews and ratings increase, sellers can customize their repricing rules by choosing which type of merchants to compete with through the final two stages in the product life cycle.